Three easy measures reveal when you have too much debt.

 Debt-to-income ratio measures when you have too much debt to get approved for new credit.

-Credit card debt ratio tells you when your minimum payments are becoming too much for your budget to handle.
+Credit card debt ratio tells you when your minimum payments are becoming too much for your budget.

 Credit utilization ratio: Too much debt is bad for your credit score